 - M6 - national, commercial

-- France 24 - global news channel, owned by public broadcaster and TF1; services in French, English, Arabic
+- France 24 - publicly-owned global news channel; services in French, English, Arabic

 - TV5 Monde - international French-language TV, with programmes from French, Belgian, Swiss and Canadian public broadcasters